shashank-bairy/shashankbairy.com/about/index.md

 <img class="responsive-img" src="{{ '/img/about.JPG' | url }}" alt="Shashank's photo">

 Hi!
 I'm Shashank Bairy.
-I'm a full stack developer building open-source projects and writing about programming.
-I'm currently in senior year pursuing Information Science Engineering at R V College of Engineering, Bengaluru.
+I like to contribute to open-source projects and write about programming.
+I'm currently working as a Software Engineer at PhonePe.

-My favorite technologies right now are Javascript, Python, React, Node.js and Django.
+Currently I work with Java and Dropwizard building insurance backend at PhonePe.

 Purpose of this blog is to share what's on my mind and my learnings with the community.